Thoughts & Counsel: Foundational Knowledge for Living Well & Creating a Better Future for Ourselves & Others

 2. Being a source of such pleasures for others during our daily interactions and in our relationships.

 3. And—most importantly—having a clearly defined goal or ambition that will constitute our life’s work and enable us to move beyond a life of passive or semi-passive existence.
-This endeavor should reflect our highest potential to produce a meaningful benefit, gain, or advancement for others and society over our lifetime, with the specific nature of such work being determined by our particular interests and aptitudes.
+This endeavor should reflect our highest potential to produce meaningful benefits and provide value to others over our lifetime (and perhaps even gains and advancements on a wider-reaching societal level), with the specific nature of such work being determined by our particular interests and aptitudes.

 Within this realm of our inclinations and abilities, I recommend choosing a singular main endeavor to label as our life’s purpose, and to devote the bulk of our energy and focus toward it.
 Beyond this, it is best to pursue not more than a few additional large goals, if any.
 And of them, let them be a separate aspect of our lives and of secondary importance in regard to the time and energy we allocate to them.
 This will ensure our efforts are not spread so far and wide that only mediocre success results, as pursuing several aims at once does not allow for the concentration of effort often needed for prolific achievement.